 One of the many who exemplified the “Wild West” was Gordon W. “Pawnee Bill” Lillie.
-Gordon was the oldest of four children born to Susan and Newton Lillie in Bloomington, Illinois on February 14, 1860.
+Gordon was the oldest of four children born to Susan and Newton Lillie in Bloomington, Illinois, on February 14, 1860.
 His father owned and operated a flour mill and was considered one of the prosperous citizens of Bloomington.
-When he was old enough, Gordon worked for his father but fascinated with the Old West, spent his free time reading dime novels about the Old West and Buffalo Bill Cody.
+When he was old enough, Gordon worked for his father but was fascinated with the Old West and spent his free time reading dime novels about the Old West and Buffalo Bill Cody.

 When the flour mill burned down in the 1870s, the family moved to Wellington, Kansas, where they had relatives.
 The family began to farm and soon set up another flour mill.

-Gordon was still fascinated with the Wild West and when the Pawnee Indians were being moved from their homeland in Nebraska to Indian Territory, they made a winter camp near Wellington.
-The boy soon was spending many hours with them, learning their skills and language.
-While there, he also made a long-time friend, tribal elder, Blue Hawk.
+When the Pawnee Indians were being moved from their homeland in Nebraska to Indian Territory, they made a winter camp near Wellington.
+The boy soon spent many hours with them, learning their skills and language.
+While there, he also made a long-time friend, a tribal elder, Blue Hawk.

-When he was just 15 years old, Gordon joined a cattle drive in Wichita, Kansas.
-He then moved on south to Indian Territory to visit his friend, Blue Hawk.
-There, he lived near the Pawnee reservation and got a job in a rock quarry, but spent his free time with the Pawnee, who allowed him to participate in their annual buffalo hunt.
-For a short time, he joined Trapper Tom McCain’s fur trading company, then returned to the Pawnee.
-In 1879, he became a teacher for the Pawnee and worked as an interpreter and secretary to Major Bowman, the Indian agent.
-It was during this time that Gordon became known as Pawnee Bill – a name the Pawnee Indians gave to him.
+When he was 15, Gordon joined a cattle drive in Wichita, Kansas.
+He then moved south to Indian Territory to visit his friend, Blue Hawk.
+There, he lived near the Pawnee reservation and got a job in a rock quarry, but he spent his free time with the Pawnee, who allowed him to participate in their annual buffalo hunt.
+He joined Trapper Tom McCain’s fur trading company for a short time, then returned to the Pawnee.
+In 1879, he became a Pawnee teacher and served as an interpreter and secretary to Major Bowman, the Indian agent.
+During this time, Gordon became known as Pawnee Bill – a name the Pawnee Indians gave him.